On voting rules satisfying false-name-proofness and participation: Model

 The next axiom asserts that all essential information for the voting rule is found in the top alternatives of the voters.
 Thus, the rule requires minimal information from the voters.

 \textbf{Tops-onliness:} For each $N \in \mathcal{N}$ and each pair of profiles $P_N,P'_N\in \mathscr{D}^{N}$ such that $t(P_i)=t(P'_i)$ for all $i\in N$, it is the case that $f(P_N)=f(P'_N)$.

 The following three properties are particularly relevant in contexts such as online voting, where a social planner cannot easily verify voters' identities or determine the total number of participants.
-The first property asserts that a voter should never have an incentive to cast repeated votes.
+The first property asserts that no voter should ever gain by casting repeated votes.

 \textbf{False-name-proofness:} For each $N,N' \in \mathcal{N}$ with $N \cap N'=\emptyset$, each $i \in N$, each $P_{N} \in \mathscr{D}^{N}$, and each $P_{N'} \in \mathscr{D}^{N'}$ such that $P_j=P_i$ for each $j \in N'$, we have $f(P_N) \, R_i \, f(P_{N\cup N'}).$